Wed Dec 23, 2015

 The event honored dozens of students whose excellence and leadership were recognized at the campus, state, and national levels with scholarships and awards.
 The following is a brief selection from the evening’s presentations.

 Wed Apr 01, 2015

-School faculty member Esteban Burchard, MD, MPH, has been appointed to an expert panel advising the National Institutes of Health (NIH) on how to develop President Barack Obama’s Precision Medicine Initiative.
+School faculty member Esteban G. Burchard, MD, MPH, has been appointed to an expert panel advising the National Institutes of Health (NIH) on how to develop President Barack Obama’s Precision Medicine Initiative.